CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

         nextval('employee_employee_id_seq'::regclass)

-      - Created a Primary Key constraint of name employee_id_pk, this constraint is the combination of NOT NULL and UNIQUE constraint.
+      - Created a Primary Key constraint of name employee_id_pk, this constraint is the combination of NOT NULL (must contain a value) and UNIQUE constraint.
         A primary key constraint indicates that a column, or group of columns, can be used as a unique identifier for rows in the table.
 This requires that the values be both unique and not